JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 integration test suite.
 It took some time figuring out getting all set up using the TestNG runner.

 REST-assured framework provides a fluent DSL for easily testing REST endpoints.

+## Camel integration
+The Camel integration is presented in the `com.ewerk.prototype.proc` package.
+There are currently two main routes configured that represented the stubbed business logic of the prototype.